AlexEne/AlexEne.github.io/_posts/2019-06-02-Hierarchical-pathfinding.md

 After we've found and cached all external connections, we need to handle the internal connections.
 These are done by just finding a path with HPA* and checking if all points are in a cell.

 In the image below we can see the internal connections for the red cell.
-Red and blue connections are the same thing, I used a different color to make things a bit more visible.
+Green and blue connections are the same thing, I used a different color to make things a bit more visible.

 ![internal connections](/images/hierarchical_pathfinding/internal_connections.png)